 Ida longs passionately for a family and when she marries Len, a reliable and good man, she hopes to soon become a mother.
 Over time, it becomes clear that this is never likely to happen.
 In Ida’s eyes, it seems that Nora possesses everything in life that could possibly matter yet she values none of it.

-Set in rural Tasmania over a span of seventy years, the strengths and flaws of motherhood are revealed through the mercurial relationship of these two very different sisters.
+Over a span of seventy years, the strengths and flaws of motherhood are revealed through the mercurial relationship of these two very different sisters.
 ‘The Sisters’ Song’ speaks of dreams, children and family, all entwined with a musical thread that binds them together.